Electioneering and Politically Motivated Communications

 Topic: Electioneering and Politically Motivated Communications

-For the purposes of this policy, a "campaign" means an attempt by an individual or group to create action by students, staff, or others for a political objective, including achieving election to public office.
+A campaign is an attempt by an individual or group to create action by students, staff, or others for a political objective, including achieving election to public office.

-- The Board of Trustees believes that a locally elected school board is integral to public education and therefore, the District, under the direction of the Superintendent of Schools, shall play an active role in disseminating information to the electorate about school board elections.
-Any materials posted or distributed by the District regarding candidates for school board elections shall treat all candidates equally and may not solicit or imply support for any individual candidate or slate of candidates.
+The Board of Trustees believes that a locally elected school board is integral to public education and therefore, the Division, under the direction of the Superintendent of Schools, shall play an active role in disseminating information to the electorate about school board elections.

-- The Board of Trustees prohibits campaigning in or through Edmonton Public Schools by individual candidates or parties for school board, municipal, provincial or federal elections except that:
+- The Board of Trustees prohibits campaigning in or through Edmonton Public Schools by individual candidates or parties for school board, municipal, provincial or federal elections, with the following exceptions:

 - schools may organize all-candidate forums for educational purposes; and